utsav0/daily-dev-tips/src/pages/posts/git-basics-your-first-commit-to-github.md

 ![Git init succesfull](https://cdn.hashnode.com/res/hashnode/image/upload/v1635139826200/T9C1b4J8-.png)

-From now on Git will keep track of changes and files we add, which is amazing!
+From now on, Git will keep track of the changes and files we add, which is fantastic!

 ## Adding files to the repository

 Let's add a simple `README.md` file to our repository.
 You can use an editor for it.

-Inside of this file I placed the following markdown to test with.
+Inside this file, I placed the following markdown for testing.

 ```md
 # Hello GitHub